ekaterina-nikonova/3070-final-project/docs/preliminary-report/3-design.md

 The **AI-Powered Japanese Language Exercise System with Multimodal Feedback** is based on *Template: CM3020 Artificial Intelligence.
 Project Idea 1: Orchestrating AI models to achieve a goal*.
 It is an intelligent tutoring system designed to support Japanese language learners in consolidating and improving their skills in four key competencies: written accuracy, pronunciation, handwriting, and comprehension.
 Rather than introducing new vocabulary or grammatical structures, the system functions as a retention and fluency training aid that operates on learner-curated vocabulary obtained from other resources.

-The system employs orchestration of pre-trained models including Large Language Models (LLMs), Automatic Speech Recognition (ASR), Optical Character Recognition (OCR), and semantic vector embeddings to provide comprehensive, multimodal feedback across handwritten responses, spoken answers, and written assessments.
-With the help of Retrieval-Augmented Generation (RAG), the system generates contextually coherent exercises utilising the learner's established vocabulary inventory.
+The system employs orchestration of pre-trained models including semantic vector embeddings, Large Language Models (LLMs), Automatic Speech Recognition (ASR), and Optical Character Recognition (OCR).
+It provides actionable feedback across handwritten responses, spoken answers, and comprehension activities.
+With the help of Retrieval-Augmented Generation (RAG), the system generates contextually coherent exercises utilising the learner's established lexical and grammatical inventory.

 ### 3.2.
 Domain and users

-The system focuses on the acquisition of Japanese as a foreign Language.
+The system focuses on the acquisition of Japanese as a foreign language.
 Its pedagogical aim is to enhance retention and communicative proficiency rather than facilitate initial vocabulary acquisition.
-The project's instructional goals prioritise fluency through repeated practice, accuracy via multimodal feedback, and explicit handwriting skill development that complements typing-based practice.
+The project's instructional goals prioritise fluency through repeated practice, accuracy via multimodal feedback, and explicit handwriting skill development that complements typing-based practice acquired through other types of instruction.

 Primary users are beginner-to-intermediate Japanese learners who already possess foundational knowledge and need structured practice to consolidate material.
 The system also targets self-directed adult learners and students using classroom materials who want supplementary practice outside formal instruction.
 Secondary users include language teachers who will use the system for formative assessment and curriculum designers or institutions seeking to augment courseware with aligned practice tools.